 - Common potoos – The northern sub-species has a mating season between April – July.
 The southern sub-species breed between November – December.

 - Northern potoos – These potoos breed in the first half of the year.
 In Jamaica, the mating season is between February – May; in Hispaniola, it’s between April – July.

 - Andean potoos, white-winged potoos, rufous potoos – We don’t know anything about their breeding seasons.

-19. How many eggs does the potoo lay?
+19. How many eggs do the potoo lay?
 What do they look like?

 Potoo birds lay one egg at a time, and since they only reproduce once per year, everything rides on that one little egg.
 Its appearance will vary depending on the species: